Everything You Need to Know About the Short-Haired Australian Shepherd

 Diet

-This diet helps to keep the dog lean and muscular while providing the high energy they need to work hard all day long.
+Feeding your dog this diet will keep them lean and muscular while providing the high energy they need to work hard all day long.

 It’s also essential to choose a food specifically formulated for large breeds, as this will help prevent joint problems later in life.